yurikoval/omniauth-slack/README.md

 ## Scopes
-Slack lets you choose from a [few different scopes](https://api.slack.com/docs/oauth-scopes#scopes).
+Slack lets you choose from a [few different scopes](https://api.slack.com/docs/oauth-scopes#scopes). *Here is another [list of Slack scopes](https://api.slack.com/scopes) with classic and new app compatibility information.*

 However, you cannot request both `identity` scopes and other scopes at the same time.